 One exception in this regard is inviting healthcare professionals to a scientific meeting and covering their participation costs, including hospitality, provided that this event meets the cumulative conditions set out in Article 10.

 That’s why from January 1st, 2007 each producer or supplier of medicinal products or medical devices wishing to invite a healthcare professional to take part in a scientific event which takes place during several consecutive calendar days, is required to have a prior visa.

-The visa procedure makes it possible to assess whether the hospitality offered as part of a scientific event complies with the cumulative conditions set out in Article 10 of the law on medicinal products.
+The visa procedure makes it possible to assess the program and whether the hospitality offered as part of a scientific event complies with the cumulative conditions set out in Article 10 of the law on medicinal products.

 Code of Ethics